Eurovision 2025 Odds & Betting

 - TV Specials

 Looking to place a bet on the Eurovision Song Contest?
 Find all of the latest odds and bookmaker offers on our dedicated Eurovision page right here!
-Choose from any of the nations that have submitted a song for the 2025 contest.
+Choose from any of the nations that have submitted a song for the 2025 edition.
 Read More

 For newcomers to betting, our Probability Percentage streamlines the odds grid, revealing the precise percentage likelihood of each country's success based on the latest Eurovision odds sourced from the top betting sites.